LakeLab/LakeLab.github.io/_posts/2020-03-07-android_library_without_initialize.markdown

 * Use the context, or Initialize your library from your Content provider

 ### Make Content Provider & Inject Context
 You just need to extend the ContentProvider and implement abstract methods without any special implementations.
-(You can implement abstract methods for this content provider, If your library needs use contents provider)
+(You can implement abstract methods for this content provider If your library needs use contents provider)

 ```java
 public class ContextInjections extends ContentProvider {